brandur/org/drafts/alerting.md

 This one may seem obvious, but there are quite a few types of alerts that seem like a good idea until a closer inspection reveals that they're breaking the granularity rule.
-For example, an alert on something like a service's HTTP `/health` endpoint is a very widespread pattern, but for which a failure can mean anything from a thread deadlock to its database going down.
+For example, an alert on something like a service's HTTP `/health` endpoint is a very widespread pattern, but one where a failure can ambiguously mean anything from a thread deadlock to its database going down.
 A much more powerful alternative pattern is to have a background process constantly logging fine-grain health information on a wide range of system telemetry, and using that to implement alarms that try to detect each type of failure condition individually.
 This will allow an operator to identity the root of the failure faster, and execute a quick resolution.

 A goal to shoot for here is to make sure that every alarm in your system has a 1:1 ratio with a possible causation.
 If receiving an alert could mean that more